PelleLille/hsl-docs/functions.rst

   :param string entry: an entry
   :param number count: the count
   :param number interval: the interval in seconds
+  :param array options: options array
   :return: if count is greater than zero, it will increase the rate and return ``true``, or return ``false`` if the limit is exceeded.
 If count is zero ``0``, it will return the number of items during the last ``interval``.
   :rtype: number

+  The following options are available in the options array.

+   * **local** (boolean) Do not synchronize the rate in between nodes in the cluster.
+The default is ``false``.

   .. code-block:: hsl